 - Option 1 - English is your first language learned.

 - Option 2 - Graduated from a regionally accredited four year university or college in the United States (minimum BA or BS)

-- Option 3 - You are demonstrating your English proficiency by submitting acceptable scores from International English Language Testing Systems (IELTS) or Test of English as a Foreign Language (TOEFL).
+- Option 3 - Demonstrate English proficiency by submitting acceptable scores from International English Language Testing Systems (IELTS) or Test of English as a Foreign Language (TOEFL)